ndemarch/sample-ML-projects/CNN_and_transfer/README.md

-Sample problem in compute vision.
+Sample problem in computer vision.

 Kaggle competition dataset.
 The winner of this project obtained an accuracy on the validation data of ~ 90%, here I manage